-Have you tried restarting Windows?.
+Have you tried restarting Windows?
 If not, then restart Windows.
 Half of the Computer-related issues can be solved by restarting Computer.
-If after restarting Windows, still, you’re facing “Laptop Keyboard not working” problem.
+If after restarting Windows, still, you’re facing the “Laptop Keyboard not working” problem.
 Then, it could be a battery power-related issue.
 To check, follow these steps.

 1. First, shut down your laptop completely.

 2. Now, disconnect the laptop charger.
 And, then remove the battery of your laptop.
 (If your laptop has a non-removable battery.
 Then, you can skip this solution.)

 3. After completely removing the laptop battery, connect the power cord or charger.

 4. And, start the computer without the battery.
 And, check whether the keyboard is working now or not.

 If still not, then maybe it’s driver related problem.
 So, first shut down the laptop.
 And, then disconnect the charger.
 And re-connect the laptop battery properly.